alexhrao/sdk-chat-meetings/README.md

 chatz.sendMessage(message);
 ```
+If one wanted to send a private message to a specific user, the method sendPrivateMessage(message,endpoint) can be used.

 # Terminate
 `chatz.disconnect()` will disconnect from the bluejeans meeting and no messages will be sent or received until it is reconnected.